shitfuckery/usb_stick/README.md

 sudo btrfs subvolume list .
 ```

 The last command above will list the subvolumes and a subvolume ID.
-Use the subvolume ID for the @ subvolume from the previous command for the following command so as to set the @ subvolume as the default:
+Use the subvolume ID for the @ subvolume from the previous command for the following command so as to set the @ subvolume as the default.
+We are using 256 as an example:

 ```bash
 sudo btrfs subvolume set-default 256 .
 ```

-Use the following commands to umount the root root partition:
+Use the following commands to umount the root partition:

 ```bash
 cd /